nerisest/email-forwarding/README.md

 ### Introduction

 A small automation script that I thought of over the weekend.
-The main functionality is to forward the **most recent email**, given a specific inbox and a search criteria (sender/subject...).<br>
+The main functionality is to forward the **most recent email** in an **HTML format**, given a specific inbox and a search criteria (sender/subject...). <br>
 This was used to forward the most recent price alerts regarding properties for rent in the City of Edinburgh, for my usage.
 However, it can be applied to other uses.

 a little run-through of how it works: